changyu2hao/maps-changyu/README.md

 # maps-changyu
 ### Do you think it's hard to get enough people to play sports with you?
 This app will let others know the information about your activity, and contact you if they want to join you.

-Step1: When you open this APP, the first thing comes to your eyes is a google map and "choose" button.
+Step1: When you open this APP, the first thing that you see is a google map and a "choose" button.

 ![Screenshot (90)](https://user-images.githubusercontent.com/43207918/65002748-433ffc80-d8c3-11e9-8968-6d1ce90da866.png)